RYLAZE AALL1931 study overview

-- Through collaboration with FDA and COG, RYLAZE was studied as a component of a multiagent chemotherapeutic regimen in adult and pediatric patients with ALL/LBL who developed hypersensitivity to long-acting E. coli-derived asparaginase1
+- In collaboration with COG, AALL1931 evaluated the efficacy and safety of RYLAZE as part of a multiagent chemotherapeutic regimen for ALL/LBL patients with a hypersensitivity reaction to E. coli asparaginase1,2

-- Demonstrate that at least 90% of patients will achieve and maintain NSAA ≥0.1 U/mL3
+- Demonstrate that at least 90% of patients will achieve and maintain NSAA ≥0.1 U/mL1

-- A treatment course consisted of RYLAZE at various dosages administered IM every Monday, Wednesday, and Friday for a total of 6 doses to replace each dose of pegaspargase2
+- A treatment course consisted of RYLAZE at various dosages administered IM every Monday, Wednesday, and Friday for a total of 6 doses to replace each dose of pegaspargase1

 RYLAZE is indicated as a component of a multi-agent chemotherapeutic regimen given by intramuscular injection for the treatment of acute lymphoblastic leukemia (ALL) and lymphoblastic lymphoma (LBL) in adult and pediatric patients 1 month or older who have developed hypersensitivity to E. coli-derived asparaginase.